Trust4AI/POET/README.md

 ## Deployment

-In this section, we will explain how to deploy the project locally.
-Additionally, we will explain how to deploy the project using Docker if you prefer to use it.
+In this section, we explain how to deploy the project locally.
+Additionally, we explain how to deploy the project using Docker if you prefer to use it.

 This project requires Python 3.8 or higher to run.
 If you don't have Python installed, you can download it from the